angular/angular/src/material/stepper/stepper.md

 The stepper and each step should be given a meaningful label via `aria-label` or `aria-labelledby`.

-Prefer verticl steppers when building for small screen sizes, as horizontal steppers typically take up significantly more horizontal space thus introduce horizontal scrolling.
+Prefer vertical steppers when building for small screen sizes, as horizontal steppers typically take up significantly more horizontal space thus introduce horizontal scrolling.
 Applications with multiple scrolling dimensions make content harder to consume for some users.
 See the [Responsive Stepper section](#responsive-stepper)